Liverpool tactics: Why Jurgen Klopp still needs to sign a Philippe Coutinho replacement in the January transfer window | Goal.com

 It felt like a very significant weekend in the Premier League, as dismal defeats ramped up the pressure on Manchester United boss Ole Gunnar Solskjaer and his Tottenham counterpart Mauricio Pochettino.

-Pep Guardiola was also left with plenty to ponder after his injury-hit defence was brutally exposed in a shock 2-0 loss at home to Wolves that has left the champions eight points behind leaders Liverpool.
+Pep Guardiola was also left with plenty to ponder after Manchester City's injury-hit defence was brutally exposed in a shock 2-0 loss at home to Wolves that has left the champions eight points behind leaders Liverpool.

 However, the Reds have their own issues to address.